-This option lets you view the last 20 phone calls answered.
+This option lets you view the last 20 numbers at the calls received.

-The number and name, if available, are displayed, together with the date and time at which the call was received.
+The number and name, if available, display together with the date and time at which the call was received.
 By pressing the Options soft key, you can:

-- Edit the number if available and dial it or save it in the phonebook - Delete the call from the list
+- edit the number if available and dial it or save it in the phonebook - delete the call from the list